krisalyssa/treeline/README.md

 Wiki: <https://github.com/CraigCottingham/treeline/wiki>

+## To do

+Some things I'm considering adding:

+* Allow the first line to have leading whitespace, and strip that amount of whitespace from each subsequent line

 ## Contributing

 Treeline has been written the particular need I have *right now* in mind.
 I'm trying hard not to bulk it up